 Grades of I (Incomplete), W (Withdrawn), and AU (Audit) may be given.
 These grades are not included in cumulative totals.

-Many employers and some State Boards of Nursing require official transcripts prior to employment and application for licensure.
+State Boards of Nursing and graduate programs require official transcripts for licensure and program application.
 Official transcripts are available only from the Registrar's Office and must be requested by the individual student.
 The DSON cannot request transcripts for forwarding to any individual, agency or institution.
 For more information see Registrar website.

 If the student thinks she/he has good reason to be granted an exception to a policy or requirement, the student may petition the Educational Policies Committee (EPC) of DSON.
 The committee will decide outcomes of student petitions for exceptions to education policy.
 Appeals of petitions denied by the committee are made to the Dean.

 Process of Petitioning: